GearZer0/HakiChecker/README.md

 - Virustotal file upload returns N/A despite the delay is long enough at first upload, sometimes it takes more time for the server to process your file

-<b>Experiment</b>
-- Virustotal : 	initial upload maybe just need few seconds, since the process take so long to return result, it gives N/A when delay is not enough.
-Since file data will be stored once it is completed.
-		To test initial upload delay 5s, let it finish then enter same command again after 2 minutes

 <b>FAQ</b>
 Q : Why file upload requires long delay?
-A : Virustotal takes some time to to finish file upload process (the bigger the file the longer the delay)
+A : Virustotal takes some time to finish the file upload process (the bigger the file the longer the delay)

 Q : Why screenshot requires long delay
 A : urlscan.io takes some time to to finish the process

+<b>Experiment</b>
+- Virustotal : 	initial upload maybe just need few seconds, since the process take so long to return result, it gives N/A when delay is not enough.
+Since file data will be stored once it is completed.
+		To test initial upload delay 5s, let the VS finish the computation then enter same command again after 2 minutes

 <b>Source</b>
 https://auth0.com/signals/docs/#get-full-ip-address-reputation-info